 Other National 5 Maths Resources and Exam Prep

-There are tonnes of free resources online to help with Maths, but finding the best ones can be hard.
+There are tons of free resources online to help with Maths, but finding the best ones can be hard.
 And finding fun ones that actually help you learn is even harder!

 Below are some amazing online resources that will help you pass your National 5 Maths in Scotland:

-- BBC Bitesize: developed by the BBC to help students up to Higher level (GCSE in England) review their course material in the comfort of their own home.
+- BBC Bitesize: developed by the BBC to help students up to Higher level (GCSE in England) and review their course material in the comfort of their own home.
 BBC Bitesize has fantastic revision resources for Scottish students completing the Nationals in maths.
-Bitesize organises their N5 maths into five modules that help learners develop significantly in algebra, geometry, trigonometry, and statistics.
-Every core subject features smaller study modules that can be reviewed with more detail, and even some quizzes.
+Bitesize organises their N5 maths into five modules that help learners develop significantly in algebra, geometry, trigonometry and statistics.
+Every core subject features smaller study modules that can be reviewed with more detail, and some even have quizzes.
 Find the maths part of the website here https://www.bbc.co.uk/bitesize/subjects/z6vg9j6

 - Higher Mathematics Website: a site that offers excellent past papers; the Higher Mathematics website is a great online resource for N5 students who need revision help.
 The revision tools of National 5 maths cover various topics that help students prepare for their homework and upcoming examinations.
 All of the helpful resources on the Higher Maths site are published by professional tutors and used in Scotland’s traditional classroom.
 Find the Higher Mathematics website here https://www.highermathematics.co.uk/higher-maths-whole-course/

-To conclude, if you follow all the advise above we gurantee you will be better prepared for your National 5 Maths tests.
+To conclude, if you follow all the advise above we guarantee that you will be better prepared for your National 5 Maths tests.
 We would highly recommend getting a private maths tutor to give you a better chance of achieving higher grades and passing,